3 Tips Regarding an NJ Uncontested Divorce

 - You must still identify grounds for divorce.
 Contrary to popular belief, you still need to have “grounds” for an uncontested divorce.
 Even with both parties agreeing to dissolve the relationship, you will need to qualify for one of the legal grounds for getting a divorce, which, for uncontested matters, generally includes irreconcilable differences or 18 months of physical separation.

 - Disputed issues may exist.
 Even with both parties agreeing to an uncontested divorce, there are still legal issues that will need to be sorted out.
 Just about every couple has to decide the following issues: alimony, child custody, visitation, child support, and division of assets. .

 If you decide to pursue an NJ uncontested divorce , you should work with a highly qualified family law attorney.
 By doing so, you are ensuring your case will be handled in a professional and expedient manner.
-At Weinberger Divorce & Family Law Group, our practice is dedicated to providing New Jersey legal support for divorce cases.
+At Weinberger Divorce & Family Law Group, LLC, our practice is dedicated to providing New Jersey legal support for divorce cases.